Justin Lerma

-Justin Armando Lerma Soliz (born 5 May 2008) is an Ecuadorian professional footballer who plays as an attacking midfielder for Ecuadorian Serie A club Independiente Del Valle.
+Justin Armando Lerma Soliz (born 5 May 2008) is an Ecuadorian professional footballer who plays as an attacking midfielder for club Borussia Dortmund.

 Club career

 Born in Guayaquil, Lerma started his career with Guayaquil City at the age of 8.
 Later he joined Independiente Del Valle academy.
 In April 2024 at the age of fifteen he was promoted to the Independiente del Valle's first team.
 He was an unused substitute in Copa Libertadores group stage match against San Lorenzo on 10 April 2024.
 He was 15 and because of his appearance and a well-developed physique for his age, thousands of users have joked about whether he is really 15 years old or not.
 A video with his statements has become a real viral phenomenon with more than 2 million views.
 He made his professional debut with Independiente Del Valle in a 2–2 Ecuadorian Serie A draw with Universidad Católica on 14 April 2024.

-In May 2024, Lerma's transfer to German top club Borussia Dortmund was announced.
-However, due to his young age, the player will not move to Germany until mid-2026, as such transfers are only permitted for adult players.
+In May 2024, Lerma's transfer to German club Borussia Dortmund was announced.
+However, due to his young age, the player did not move to Germany until mid-2026, as such transfers are only permitted for adult players.
+In June 2026, he signed a contract with the club until 2031.